Processing math: 100%

 • precision specifies the choice of the floating-point format of the data file outputted by MFC by an integer of 1 and 2. precision = 1 and 2 correspond to single-precision and double-precision formats, respectively.

 • parallel_io activates parallel input/output (I/O) of data files.
 It is highly recommended to activate this option in a parallel environment.
 With parallel I/O, MFC inputs and outputs a single file throughout pre-process, simulation, and post-process, regardless of the number of processors used.
-Parallel I/O enables the use of different number of processors in each of the processes (i.e., simulation data generated using 1000 processors can be post-processed using a single processor).
+Parallel I/O enables the use of different numbers of processors in each process (e.g., simulation data generated using 1000 processors can be post-processed using a single processor).

 • file_per_process deactivates shared file MPI-IO and activates file per process MPI-IO.
 The default behavior is to use a shared file.
-File per process is useful when running on 10's of thousands of ranks.
+File per process is useful when running on >10K ranks.
 If file_per_process is true, then pre_process, simulation, and post_process must be run with the same number of ranks.

-• cons_vars_wrt and prim_vars_wrt activate output of conservative and primitive state variables into the database, respectively.
+• cons_vars_wrt and prim_vars_wrt activate the output of conservative and primitive state variables into the database.

-• fd_order specifies the order of the finite difference scheme that is used to compute the vorticity from the velocity field and the numerical schlieren from the density field by an integer of 1, 2, and 4. fd_order = 1, 2, and 4 correspond to the first, second, and fourth-order finite difference schemes, respectively.
+• fd_order specifies the order of the finite difference scheme used to compute the vorticity from the velocity field and the numerical schlieren from the density field using an integer of 1, 2, and 4. fd_order = 1, 2, and 4 correspond to the first, second, and fourth-order finite difference schemes.

-• probe_wrt activates output of state variables at coordinates specified by probe(i)%[x;y,z].
+• probe_wrt activates the output of state variables at coordinates specified by probe(i)%[x;y,z].

 8. Acoustic Source